Californians Ring In 2021 With New Traffic Safety Laws

 California law allows the California Highway Patrol to set the sirens used on emergency vehicles in our state.
 However, the law prohibited a specific type of sound known as “Hi-Lo,” and sirens manufactured after 1978 must have this tone disabled.
 The “Hi-Lo” is not a siren.
 It is a distinct series of high and low tones.
 Because it is different, authorities can use it to alert the public to different types of emergencies.

-Senate Bill 909 allows emergency personnel to use the tone or the sole purpose of alerting residents of the need to evacuate an area.
-This ability will be a critical safety measure to those in the danger zone from California’s many devastating wildfires.
+Senate Bill 909 allows emergency personnel to use the tone for the sole purpose of alerting residents of the need to evacuate an area.
+This ability will be a critical safety measure for those in the danger zone from California’s many devastating wildfires.
 The noise will also alert drivers in the area that there is an emergency vehicle nearby.

 Using the tone in this way is a critical safety measure, as hazy wildfires can make it difficult for drivers to see.
 The law went into effect on September 29, 2020.
-That means the Hi-Lo tones are already in use, so drivers should be alert for this new sound and understand what it means.
+That means the Hi-Lo tones are already in use, so drivers should be alert to this new sound and understand its meaning.

 Call Us Today To Speak With A California Car Accident Lawyer

-Despite these new safety laws, accidents will continue to happen on roads all across California.
-Injury victims have the legal right to compensation for their losses.
+Despite these new safety laws, accidents can still happen on roads across California.
+Depending on the situation, injury victims may be able to seek compensation for their losses.

-At Arash Law, our skilled accident lawyers have decades of experience and know-how to handle all types of auto accident cases.
-We serve clients in Los Angeles, San Francisco, Riverside, Sacramento, San Jose, San Diego, Sherman Oaks, and throughout California.
+At Arash Law, our accident lawyers have decades of combined experience handling different types of auto accident cases.
+We also offer our legal services to injured victims in Los Angeles, San Francisco, Riverside, Sacramento, San Jose, San Diego, Sherman Oaks, and throughout California.

 Arash Law Practice Area Border/Divider